 15. Competitors are responsible for their own transport to and from the competition but collection at no charge from Bromsgrove Train Station is available if required.
 On-site parking is available for competitors who come by car.
 The Sat Nav postcode to use is B61 7HP.
 Parking may be used throughout the competitor's stay but is at their own risk.

 16. Competitors are solely responsible for the care and security of their instrument(s).
 They should make sure that any insurance of their instrument is valid throughout the time they take part in the competition and/or during the time they spend on Bromsgrove School’s premises.
 Neither the BIMC nor Bromsgrove School accept any liability in respect of any damage to any of their property including their instrument whether caused accidentally or negligently whilst it is on Bromsgrove School’s premises.

-17. Competitors agree unconditionally that their competition performance(s) may be recorded or broadcast in any media form by the Bromsgrove International Musicians’ Competition for use at the Trustees’ discretion wholly or in part, without payment of any fee to the competitor, to promote the Competition and/or to raise funds to support the Competition.
-For the avoidance of doubt copyright in such recordings shall be the intellectual property of The Bromsgrove International Musicians’ Competition.
+19. Competitors agree unconditionally that their competition performance(s) may be recorded or broadcast in any media form by The Bromsgrove International Musicians’ Competition for use at the Trustees’ discretion wholly or in part, without payment of any fee to the competitor, to promote the Competition and/or to raise funds to support the Competition.
+For the avoidance of doubt, copyright in such recordings shall be the intellectual property of The Bromsgrove International Musicians’ Competition.

-19. Competitors agree that their email addresses may be passed onto other competitors unless competitors indicate otherwise in their Application Forms.
+21. Competitors agree that their email addresses may be passed onto other competitors unless competitors indicate otherwise in their Application Form.

-20. No competitor shall make contact with the media for the duration of the competition.
+22. No competitor shall contact the media for the duration of the competition.

 23. As a matter of custom and rule, no past first prize winner may enter the Competition in a subsequent year.

 24. The Bromsgrove International Musicians’ Competition reserves the right to amend any of the entrance qualifications and rules stated.